 Not Accepting Guests

 I spent 2010 studying abroad in Spain and Argentina, and in my travels got really involved with the Couchsurfing community.
 I'm so grateful for all the friends and connections I made in my travels through Couchsurfing.
-I went to Brazil for the World Cup and had a fantastic time thanks to the generosity and friendliness of my amazing CS hosts!
+I went to Brazil for the 2014 World Cup and had a fantastic time thanks to the generosity and friendliness of my amazing CS hosts!
 Now I've been living in Aotearoa NZ since 2019.

 I believe in eternity; in the sense that we're connected beyond (constantly-changing) national borders, we're also connected to the societies of the past and the future: ancient Egyptians and Celts, medieval Ottoman and Norse, Enlightenment Scots, 19th-century Argentines, Expressionist Germans, contemporary Congolese and Macedonians, and all the yet unborn...I feel affection and awe for life, in all its forms, no matter the species or status.
 In lonely moments I feel like I was born in the wrong century, or on the wrong side of the world.